bencrowder/scrub/README.md

 ## Scrub

-A Python script to bleep out profanity from EPUBs.
+A Python script for bleeping out profanity in EPUBs.
 (Acknowledging that not everyone cares about that, but some people very much do.)

 It has been tested on macOS but not Linux or Windows.
+If you come across an EPUB that it doesn't work with, let me know (or submit a PR).

 ### Installation and configuration